racket/rhombus/rhombus/0000-rhombus.md

 origin.x  // prints 0
 ```

-_Printing is not yet implemented in the `shrubbery-rhombus-0` package,
-so you'll see Racket printing for now._

 A structure-type name followed by `.` and a field name gets an
 accessor function to extract the field value from an instance of the